A Guide to the Manning Valley and Forster NSW

 Wingham is a historical little town ten minutes drive west of Taree and was settled in 1853.
 The town has many National Trust listed Federation buildings.
 The Historical Museum is open 7 days with significant collection of memorabilia.

 There are some lovely boutique stores and cafes to dine at.
-My favourite, and my daughter Emma's favourite, is Bent on Food which sells beautiful home made produce and the food is great.
+My favourite, a is Bent on Food which sells beautiful home made produce and the food is great.
 Dining is inside or outside in the garden.

 Wingham Brush is a 10 hectare subtropical floodplain rainforest, it is one of only a few remnants of this rare rainforest type in Australia.
 I feel so happy when I walk on this boardwalk through this gift of nature.
 You will notice Giant Moreton Bay figs and a large colony of endangered grey-headed flying foxes which I took a photo of below.